LucianoAmato7/LucianoAmato7/README.md

 ### *About me:*

-I am passionate about technology and currently in the last year of my Systems Analyst degree.

-In my current role as a Full Stack Developer in a development division of the Armed Forces, I actively participate in the analysis, design, and implementation of IT solutions, using technologies such as React Native, Node.js, and PostgreSQL.

-I am highly motivated to continue expanding my knowledge and eager to learn new technologies.
-My ability to learn quickly, solve problems efficiently, and collaborate effectively in a team environment ensures consistent professional growth and valuable contributions to any project.
+Passionate about technology and software quality, I currently work as a QA Analyst.
+I have experience in software quality control, including test case design and execution, defect analysis and management, and collaboration with development and product teams.
+My background in systems analysis and previous experience in development with technologies such as React Native, React, Node.js, and PostgreSQL allow me to bring a technical perspective to quality assurance.

 ## *<img src="https://media2.giphy.com/media/QssGEmpkyEOhBCb7e1/giphy.gif?cid=ecf05e47a0n3gi1bfqntqmob8g9aid1oyj2wr3ds3mg700bl&rid=giphy.gif" width ="25"><b> Skills</b>*